mvolkmann/blog/src/ocaml.md

 Tuples with two elements are referred to as a "pair" and those with three elements are referred to as a "triple".

-The parentheses shown above for creating and destructuring a tuple are optional.
+The parentheses shown above for creating and destructuring a tuple are optional, but are recommended for clarity.

 The variable `t` above has the type `bool * int * string` which is referred to as a "product type"